babakmilani/CTF-WriteUp-02/README.md

 # CTF-Write-Up-2
 CTF Codepath capture_Bolivia - 4.10 - Mimics
-CTF-WriteUp-02

-CTF Codepath capture_Bolivia - 4.10 - Mimics

-note: The key to everything is the truth, no matter how wild it may be.
+##note: The key to everything is the truth, no matter how wild it may be.
-You must go the length to find it.
+	##You must go the length to find it.

 Step 1: I gathered a list of SQL Injections queries from an online search, combined the
 	queires and saved the list in a  .txt file.